Björn Bürger

 Björn Bürger (born 10 October 1985) is a German operatic baritone.
 The winner of the Bundeswettbewerb Gesang Berlin in 2012, he was a member of Oper Frankfurt from 2013 to 2018, where he performed roles such as the title role in the 2017 world premiere of Arnulf Herrmann's Der Mieter.
-He has appeared in Europe, including as Rossini's Figaro, Harlekin in Ariadne auf Naxos by Richard Strauss, and Papageno in Mozart's Die Zauberflöte, at the Glyndebourne Festival.
-He has been a member of the Staatsoper Stuttgart from 2019.
+He has appeared in Europe, including as Rossini's Figaro, Harlequin in Ariadne auf Naxos by Richard Strauss, and Papageno in Mozart's Die Zauberflöte, at the Glyndebourne Festival.
+He has been a member of the Staatsoper Stuttgart since 2019.

 Life

-Born in Darmstadt, Bürger, son of two teachers and five years younger than his brother the actor and theater director Lars Bürger, spent his childhood and youth in Rodgau near Frankfurt am Main.
+Born in Darmstadt, Bürger, the son of two teachers and five years younger than his brother the actor and theater director Lars Bürger, spent his childhood and youth in Rodgau near Frankfurt am Main.

 School and university years

-After primary school, Bürger first attended the Heinrich-Böll-Schule, an integrated comprehensive school, of his home town and changed in the middle of 2002 to the Oswald-von-Nell-Breuning-Schule.
-He obtained there the Abitur in 2005 and began first a study in the drama department of the Hochschule für Musik und Darstellende Kunst Frankfurt am Main.
+After primary school, Bürger first attended the Heinrich-Böll-Schule, an integrated comprehensive school in his home town and changed in mid-2002 to the Oswald-von-Nell-Breuning-Schule.
+There he obtained the Abitur in 2005 and began first a study in the drama department of the Hochschule für Musik und Darstellende Kunst Frankfurt am Main.
 In 2007 he moved there to the department of opera singing.